While Lisbon currently enjoys tourism’s capricious limelight, Porto is following suit as one of the best places to visit in Portugal.

 The small modern deli-style cafe looks like it has minimal seating but head past the counter and you’ll find a large leafy garden where you can enjoy fresh homemade food, cakes and ice-creams. 📍Casinha Boutique Café 4100 421, Av. da Boavista 854, Porto

 A hip bar atmosphere, woodfire pizzas and local bands and DJ’s.
 The outdoor terrace behind Terraplana Café is the perfect spot for a chilled afternoon set or late night session.
-There is also a sneaky upstairs patio where you can enjoy coffee or an afternoon drink. 📍Terraplana Av. de Rodrigues de Freitas 287, 4000-421 Porto
+There is also a sneaky upstairs patio where you can enjoy a coffee or an afternoon drink. 📍Terraplana Av. de Rodrigues de Freitas 287, 4000-421 Porto

 Letraria Craft Beer Garden